christopherobin/mage/docs/Install.md

 * Prompt for your project information.
 * Optionally, will help you set up your git repository, do your first commit and push to your remote repository.

+Some **special environments** have an improved flow, which can be enabled by replacing the `BOOTSTRAP` value `true` with the name of a supported environment.
+For example, `BOOTSTRAP=wizcorp-dev` for the Wizcorp development environment.

-## Installing/upgrading MAGE in an existing project
+## Upgrading MAGE in an existing project

 To upgrade to a new version of MAGE, update your package.json's dependency entry for MAGE.
 You can change the version number or label present after the pound (#) sign.